chrisly42/mc68000-asm-plugin/README.md

 - Performance: Optimized mnemonic lookup.
 - Enhancement: Reworked Instruction Documentation provider, now shows condition codes.
 - Bugfix: In ISA `exg` is no longer treated as setting a definitive value.
-- New: Added inspection find dead writes to registers!
+- New: Added inspection to find dead writes to registers!
+- New: Added inspection to warn about unexpected condition code unaffecting instructions before conditional instructions.

 ### V0.4 (03-Aug-21)